-I appreciate that you may wish to retain IPSC detail but here stem cells are a fascinating and exciting aside on the cell.
-So there is arguably only space to outline the potential.
-Remember your article is not about treatments and therapies.

 Many diseases and conditions you encounter in clinical practice are caused by, or are a result of a problem at cellular level.
 This is particularly relevant to our understanding of genetic diseases that manifest in childhood, which is what will be explored next.

 Genetics

 Genes are the principle functional unit that control heredity, and store information in the form of DNA in the cells (Knight & Andrade, 2018a).
 The study of genetics is how we can explore specific traits that are passed down from one generation to the next.
-Genes themselves are made up of DNA – Deoxyribose nucleic acid.
+Genes themselves are made up of DNA.
 Every single person’s DNA - apart from identical twins – is totally unique.
 Each gene has codes for a specific protein, by detailing which amino acids must be joined together in a certain order.
 Inside a cell’s nucleus, are chromosomes, which are made up of long strands of DNA (See Figure 4)